opf/openproject/docs/user-guide/notifications/notification-settings/README.md

 You participate in a work package by either being [mentioned](../../work-packages/edit-work-package/#-notification-mention), by watching it (being on the _Watchers_ list) or by being designated assignee or accountable.

 By default, you will be notified of all activities in work packages in which you participate.
-However, you can choose to change these settings for work packages for which you are assignee or accountable by checking or unchecking these options:
+However, you can choose to change these settings for work packages for which you are an assignee or accountable by checking or unchecking these options:

 ![A screenshot of options for participating work packages](Notification-settings-12.4-Participating.png)